mnapthine/next14-stylable/src/content/componentDocs/Popup/Popup.md

 slug: popup
 thumbnail: /assets/getting-started.jpeg
 title: Popup
-description: A Popup can be used to display some content on top of another; used internally in components like MenuTrigger and DialogTrigger.
+description: A Popup can be used to display some content on top of another.
 category: Overlays
 ---

+Most often you will not need a Popup directly but you will use it indirectly on other components DialogTrigger and MenuTrigger but you *can* use it as part of a custom component.

 ## Import